-Cash is king: The best cash back credit cards for 2021
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 Best for restaurants, including takeout and delivery

-Why it’s great in one sentence: The new Chase Freedom Flex credit card offers both fixed category bonuses — including one specifically for dining — and a set of rotating category bonuses, plus cell phone protection as well.
+Why it’s great in one sentence: The new Chase Freedom Flex credit card offers both fixed bonus categories — including one specifically for dining — and a set of rotating bonus categories, plus cell phone protection as well.

 This card is right for: People who are looking for a no-annual-fee card that earns bonus cash back at restaurants, even if they’re just getting delivery or takeout, as well as in several other categories.